-We deal with a lot of data in our daily lives and usually manage that with spreadsheet applications such as Google Sheets.
+We deal with a lot of data in our daily lives and usually manage it with spreadsheet applications such as Google Sheets.
 It makes sense to use a separate spreadsheet for each individual purpose.
-Because for one thing, we can’t store everything on one file.
-For another, doing so helps us manage our data better.
+For one thing, we can’t store everything in one file, and for another, doing so helps us manage our data better.

 Sheetgo is a tool for Google Sheets that is designed to take the connectivity of spreadsheets to another level.
 Sheetgo lets us easily import, export, merge, append and filter data from one spreadsheet to another.
 We can even configure our Google Sheets to transfer data with predefined conditions and filters.
 Not just that, it also lets us define the frequency with which these automatic data transfers happen – hourly, daily, weekly or monthly.

 And here’s the best part about creating the connections between Google Sheets files with Sheetgo.
-With all the connections we just created, we can add that to the workflow.
-And Sheetgo demonstrates this workflow visually – where we can easily see how the files are interconnected with each other.
+We can visualize all the connections and workflows we have created.
+Sheetgo demonstrates these connections visually – where we can easily see how the files are interconnected with each other.

 Example: Visual interpretation of your Workflow connections with Sheetgo’s Network View

 If you want to know more about how to manage your connections in a spreadsheet-based Workflow, try out Sheetgo by clicking the button below.